Welcome to Kalusha's Cavies Lunkarya Stud. We have been breeding Lunkarya since 2007.

 People are individuals who do things differently - breeders vary in their wrapping technique and even guard-hairing - Most breeder's do not wrap their Lunkarya, preferring to use clips to hold the sweep up - it is usually matter of trying various things to find what works best for you!

 The Lunkarya are shown naturally, tangle-free and 'not brushed out' on a showboard.
 So you want to keep the curls as intact as possible.
 You will need a wide-toothed comb or even an afro comb.
-Daily grooming will break off the ends of a harsher coat, so you want to aim for just general daily removal of debris in the coat with your fingers - then every few days an overall brush out to prevent tangles occurring.
+Daily grooming will break off the ends of a harsher coat, so you want to aim for just general daily removal of debris in the coat - then every few days an overall brush out to prevent tangles occurring.
 Less is more with this breed!!

 The hair grows straight till they reach around 5months old and then gravity takes action! so you do not have to worry about wrapping for quite some time.
 Personally I use hair clips to hold the sweep up - but even then depending on your pig you may not even have to - as again the harshness prevents it becoming overly soiled compared to peruvians, for example.

 A month before the show, I bath the Lunkarya.
 After a week or so, the curls are prominant again and the full harshness returns over the next few weeks.
 In the meantime, use an wide-toothed/afro comb to gently maintain the coat, tease out tangles.
-Carefully blow or remove hay seeds and other debris with fingers daily.
+Carefully blow or remove hay seeds and other debris daily.
 Depending on the pig, you may have one which is hopeless at keeping clean - whilst others have OCD's!

 LUNKARYA (Proposed Guide Standard)